AlessandroConti11/Constant_Time-Parallel_Shuffling/README.md

 Shuffling arrays in constant time is a common problem in modern cryptography.
 This project involves analyzing the technique proposed in https://cr.yp.to/2024/insertionseries-20240515.py, and implementing it in C, possibly employing parallelization.

+This repository contains the porting to C of:
+- the insertionSeries algorithm;
+- the constant-weight word creation algorithm

+implemented by Daniel J. Bernstein in Python.
-This repository contains the C porting of the insertionSeries algorithm implemented by Daniel J. Bernstein in python.
-In addition to simple transcription, the project also analyzes the computational complexities of the algorithm, providing a basis for optimizations and benchmarking.
+Both the sequential and parallel versions of the algorithm have been implemented to demonstrate scalability and adaptability in multicore environments.

+In addition to simple transcription, the project also analyses the computational complexities of the algorithms, providing a basis for optimisation and benchmarking.
-Both sequential and parallel versions of the algorithm were implemented to demonstrate scalability and adaptability in multicore and vectorized environments.

 ## How to run